Croatia Digital Nomad Visa: requirements & how to apply 2026

 EU, euro and Schengen, up to 18 months and 0% Croatian tax on foreign income - who qualifies, the income threshold and how to apply.

 Heads-up (verify before you apply).
-Visas, residence rules and the income threshold change — and the threshold is re-indexed every year.
-The figures below are accurate as of the check date, but confirm the current numbers on the official source mup.gov.hr before you lodge an application.
+Visas, residence rules and the income threshold change - and the threshold is re-indexed every year.
+The figures below were checked against MUP in July 2026, but confirm the current numbers on the official source mup.gov.hr before you lodge an application.
 Nothing here is legal advice.

 Who it’s for

 The nomad temporary stay (in Croatian, a boravak) is for people who work remotely for an employer or clients based outside Croatia, or run their own business registered abroad.
-You cannot use it to work for a Croatian company.
+You can’t use it to work for a Croatian company.
 You’ll also need valid health insurance for the stay and proof of accommodation in Croatia.
+You can bring close family - a spouse or partner and children - on the same permit, though each dependant raises the income you must prove.

 The scheme is a third-country-national route: it does not apply to EU/EEA or Swiss citizens, who already have freedom of movement and don’t need it.
 MUP defines a digital nomad as a non-EU/EEA/Swiss national; EU/EEA/Swiss citizens simply register their stay at a police administration instead.